sixuanhan/nuggets/IMPLEMENTATION.md

 ## game module

-The game module implements the `game` struct as well as related functions.
+The game module implements the `game` struct, the `player` struct, as well as related functions.
 Note that the module will be implemented directly in `server.c` instead of an independent file such as `game.c`.
 For clarity purpose, we will explain its implementation here in an independent section.

 ### Data structures